dragonfly-ai/slash/README.md

 ```

 Other Features:
-- High performance, low memory footprint Vector type `Vector[N <: Int]` which consists of nothing more than `Float64Array` in JavaScript environments and `Array[Double]` on JVM and Native platforms.
-Extension methods, Opaque Types, and Dependent Types combine to provide convenient syntax for developers without introducing any runtime overhead.
-- Customisable Vector data to text converters.
 - Parametric and Estimated (Online/Streaming) Probability Distributions: Gaussian/Normal, Poisson, LogNormal, Binomial (parametric only), Beta, and PERT; each with support for sampling and probability density functions, PDFs.
 - Math functions: Beta, Factorial, and Gamma functions: B(α, β), x! and Γ(x).
 - Geometry: Sample points uniformly from volumes defined by 3D tetrahedrons.
 Bresenham Line Drawing Algorithm that invokes a lambda for each discrete point on a line.